michellevit/Theme-Toggle/README.md

   - Point the shortcut to your toggle-theme.bat script

 You’ll see a confirmation message when complete.
-Now you have a clickable light-bulb icon that toggles between Light and Dark mode instantly.
+Now you have a clickable light-bulb desktop icon that toggles between Light and Dark mode instantly.

 💡 Note: If you prefer to make the shortcut manually, right-click toggle-theme.bat → Send to → Desktop (create shortcut) → right-click the new shortcut → Properties → Change Icon… → Browse → select bulb.ico.